Flappie

 "Flappie" is a novelty song originally recorded by Dutch comedian Youp van 't Hek in 1978.
-The lyrics describe a boy who is angry with his father for cooking their family's pet rabbit on Christmas.
+The lyrics describe a boy who is angry with, and presumably kills, his father for cooking their family's pet rabbit on Christmas.
 It became a popular song in The Netherlands, and it has been played as part of the rotation of Christmas music every year since its release.
 Since 2003, it has made regular appearances in the annual Radio 2 Top 2000.
 In 2020, an English-translated version was recorded by American musician Todd Rundgren.

+Synopsis

+On the Christmas morning of 1961, a boy discovers his rabbit Flappie's hutch is empty.
+His mother says that he is not allowed in the bicycle shed because his father is working in there, and that if he plays nicely he will get a treat.
+He searches for Flappie in various places, and his parents eventually join him, but they do not find Flappie.
+At Christmas dinner, the boy cannot stop thinking about Flappie.
+His father presents the main course and says that it is Flappie.
+The boy breaks down crying and screaming, lamenting the loss of his rabbit.
+The next day, the father's bed is empty, and the boy repeats what his mother told him earlier: that she is not allowed to look in the tool shed, and if she plays nicely she will get a treat.

 Real-life cases

 Because of the popularity of the song, there has been numerous cases of vandals breaking into rabbit cages around Christmas time, with the intention of re-creating parts of the "Flappie" lyrics.
 There are also cases where people adopt a rabbit as a pet in December, again with the intention of recreating part of the song.
 In 2006, the Dutch Animal Protection made a statement that any people who wanted to adopt a rabbit would have to wait until January before they could adopt one.
 People who have pet rabbits are also encouraged to lock their rabbits indoors during December, to prevent vandals from breaking the cages open and stealing the rabbits.